top of page

 Key performance indicators that matter

 These numbers tell you if your marketing is working.
 They are directly related to how well a firm does, unlike likes or views.
-So, they provide us more dependable information.
+So, they provide us with more dependable information.

 Understanding the customer journey